marvinmarnold/stingwatch/README.md

 ## Phase 3: Hardware
 Once things are working with standard mobile hardware, we will create adapters to run the same code base on other integrated devices.
-For example, RTL-SDR is a cheap (~$20) radio dongle that can be used to pick up GSM traffic and act as an IMSI-catcer.
+For example, RTL-SDR is a cheap (~$20) radio dongle that can be used to monitor the base station you are conneted to or the base stations around you.
 Because Meteor runs off Node.js, we will be able to easily install it on most architectures.

 ### Usage